darebrawley/mip653/_projects/final-project.md

 - Thematic maps depicting your research from your final presentation slides
 - Conclusion

 Final reports/atlases must be uploaded to Canvas as a single designed PDF.
+Must be uploaded by December 18.
+(Hard deadline)
 ___

 ## Resources for Finding Datasets